criblio/o11y-taming-tetragon/README.md

 ** Do _NOT_ overwrite production configurations with these configs **

 As a reminder, you need to Commit & Deploy any changes you make to the configuration before you will see the results reflected in your environment.

+1. Navigate to [Cribl.Cloud](https://manage.cribl.cloud/) > Manage Edge.
+2. Select default_fleet.
+3. Fronm the *More* menu dropdown, select *Sources*.
+     If you don't see a `File Monitor` tile, toggle the view from Grid to List and click `Add Source` If you see a `File Monitor` tile, click the tile and then click `Add Source`
+5.

 ### Import the Source configuration
 ```